telefonicaid/iotagent-node-lib/doc/usermanual.md

 ### Project build
 The project is managed using Grunt Task Runner.

-For a list of available task, type
+For a list of available task, type:

 ```bash
 grunt --help